Sunday, May 31, 2009

 Why does the litigant accept the oath of his opponent in lieu of payment?
 Doesn't he himself claim that his opponent is a thief, such as in the case of two people with a garment, and just as he claims that his opponent lied about money, he can suspect that his opponent will take a false oath?

-That argument however is false.
-There are people who will withdraw from taking a doubtful oath, but will not withdraw from taking doubtful money.
+That argument, however, is false.
+Some people will withdraw from taking a doubtful oath but will not withdraw from taking uncertain money.
 And what is the reason for this difference in attitude?
-Money taken improperly can be returned, but an oath once uttered cannot be recalled.
+Money taken improperly can be returned, but an oath, once uttered, cannot be recalled.